How to Manage Contractors Featured Image

 5. Define your communication channels

 Contractors often feel distant from internal team members.
-After all, they’re not official team members—they don’t have access to IRL or virtual water cooler conversations, which are a huge part of building team connections.
+After all, they’re not official team members—they may not have access to IRL or virtual water cooler conversations, which are a huge part of building team connections.

 You need to take the first step and make them feel included.
 You can do this by clearly outlining your communication preferences, such as channels, meeting frequency, and a primary point of contact.